 Pay a visit to the Cincinnati Museum Center at Union Terminal (1301 Western Ave.), home to three stellar museums and a state-of-the-art theater.
 Learn about the Queen City's past at the Cincinnati History Museum , stroll through prehistoric landscapes at the Museum of Natural History and Science , let the kids take charge at the Duke Energy Children's Museum and become immersed in breathtaking films at the Robert D. Lindner Family OMNIMAX Theater .
-Note: The children's museum remains open, but the other sites are closed through fall 2018 for restoration.
+Note: The sites are temporarily closed for restoration; the children's museum will reopen spring 2018 and the others will reopen fall 2018.

 Meet all sorts of fascinating creatures—from Bengal tigers to horned puffins to dart frogs—in a beautiful garden setting at the Cincinnati Zoo and Botanical Garden (3400 Vine St.).
 Be sure to check the schedule for the always-amusing shows and feedings, and if you happen to be visiting during the holiday season, don't miss the spectacular PNC Festival of Lights event.